1beebe/ai-agent-portfolio/README.md

 ## 🎯 About My Work
 I focus on **customer education, partner enablement, and applied AI for learning design**.

-My goal is to make AI workflows not just functional, but also **documented, ethical, and learnable** — tools that improve both efficiency and understanding.
+My goal is to create functional and elegant AI workflows, focusing on **documented, ethical, and learnable** — tools that improve both efficiency and understanding.

 📩 Interested in a walkthrough?
 Let’s talk: [Book a chat](https://calendly.com/ligaya-b/chat)